hsvgbkhgbv/shapley-q-learning/README.md

 The baselines used in this paper are from the repo of Weighted QMIX (https://github.com/oxwhirl/wqmix).
 To know more about baselines, please refer to that repo.

+The model implemented in this paper is based on Pytorch 1.4.0.

 ## Included in this repo

 In particular implementations for: